dexterg/docker-compose-lamp/README.md

 # Docker Compose LAMP stack
 Based on the Docker images, built to be fast, small and extendable LAMP stack.

+I made this lab for my students with a windows 10 family installed in their laptop.
+So, docker can't run on this OS and I want a unified stack for my classroomm...
+That's a possible solution : a Linux VirtualBox VM with docker inside !

+With virtualBox, this lab can run on Linux, MacOS or Windows machines.

 ## Stack
 * [PHP-FPM](https://github.com/a-kom/alpine-php_fpm)
 * [Apache2 with MPM mode](https://github.com/a-kom/alpine-apache)